 Every day you wake up and you dedicate your time toward certain tasks.
 You dedicate time to commute to work, stay at work, commute back from work, and repeat this behavior as many times as requested by your job.
 Every day you are needed you show up and ensure that your job is complete.
 Some days you give it your all and some days you can always do better, however, you still show up and intend to come back as many times as you are expected.
 This kind of loyalty is important and you showing up for your job should mean that your job would show up to you.
-The truth is, though, sometimes your job doesn’t show up for you, and our Workers’ Compensation Attorneys are here to help you pick up the pieces.
+The truth is, though, sometimes your job doesn’t show up for you, and our workers compensation attorneys are here to help you pick up the pieces.

 Types of Spinal Cord Injuries

 Spinal Cord injuries are one of the scariest injuries because depending on where you are injured could depend on how you will live out the rest of your life.
 Spinal cord injuries are so traumatic because it is the system that literally connects all the information from your brain to the rest of your body.
 This means that your inner organs are dependent on the spinal cord as well as your mental status.
-If you were to injure a spinal cord by some traumatic force to your back then you are looking at short term or long term disability.
+If you were to injure a spinal cord by some traumatic force to your back then you are looking at short-term or long-term disability.

-The causes of spinal cord injuries are many such as car accidents, but the main reason for most spinal cord injuries are caused by falling.
+The causes of spinal cord injuries are many such as car accidents, but the main reason for most spinal cord injuries is caused by falling.
 Jobs that require you to be in heights such as construction, retail, or roofing.
 For over a year you will be incapable of working or providing for yourself and your family.
 Now more than ever you need the support of your family and some financial stability.

 What To Do

 Call 818-610-8800 or click here to start a conversation with our Workers’ Compensation Attorneys at JML Law, a Professional Law Corporation today.
-We work aggressively for our clients to ensure that you are getting the coverage that you need for the severity of your injury.
+We work aggressively for our clients to ensure that they are getting the coverage that you need for the severity of your injury.
 Do not delay in reaching out.
 Your success rate in your claim increases when you have a strong advocate on your side.
 We are here for you and look forward to your successful claim.

 Get Your Questions Answered.
-Contact Our Lawyers.

-Every case is unique and needs to be evaluated by our experienced lawyers.
-If you have been injured in a work-related accident, give us a call at 818-610-8800 or send us an email to schedule a free initial consultation.
+give us a call at 818-610-8800 or send us an email to schedule a free initial consultation.
 There is no risk to meet with us.
 We get paid only if we win your claim.